Labour cost structural statistics

 - Data from June 2011, most recent data: Further Eurostat information, Main tables and Database.

-This article analyses the results of the quadrennial Labour cost survey (LCS) of 2008 that provides details on the level and structure of labour cost data, hours worked and hours paid in the European Union (EU).
+This article analyses the results of the 2008 Labour cost survey (LCS), conducted every four years, providing details on the level and structure of labour cost data, hours worked and hours paid in the European Union (EU).
 Labour cost is an important part of the production cost for goods and services and corresponds to the costs borne by the employer for employing staff.
 It includes compensation of employees (wages and salaries and employers' social contributions), vocational training costs, and other expenditures such as recruitment costs, taxes minus subsidies received related to employing labour.

 Main statistical findings